Charter Fishery Monitoring

 2) On-board Observer Program

 Additional complementary data to monitor the fishery is provided by a state-wide on-board observer program for the nearshore marine charter fishery.
-This relies on trained scientific observers to collect additional information on species caught, fisher demographics, fleet fishing effort, locations fished, rates of discarding, condition of released individuals, interactions with protected species and the size composition of the catch.
+This relies on trained scientific observers to collect additional information on species caught, fisher demographics, fleet fishing effort, locations fished, rates of discarding, interactions with protected species and biological data (size composition).

 The On-board Observer Program is run simultaneously with the biennial 12 month Recreational Fishing Research Surveys.